 In beautiful Limousin countryside this lovely Maison de Maître is situated on the edge of a quiet village and was built in 1957 for the mayor at that time.
-It retains the original wooden and tiled floors and has been updated and extended, rewired and well insulated by the current owners.
-There is a range of outbuildings, a car port and greenhouse.
-There are extensive gardens to the front, rear and sides, with many fruit trees, a large productive vegetable area and lawns.
+It retains the original wooden and tiled floors and has been updated and extended, rewired, partly double glazed and well insulated by the current owners.
+There is a range of outbuildings, a car port, greenhouse and well.
+There are extensive gardens to the front, rear and sides, with fruit trees, a large productive vegetable area, flower beds and lawns.

-The house covers three levels with the main living accommodation on the first and second floors affording open views over the local countryside.
+The house is constructed of stone with rendered elevations, under a tiled roof.
+There are three levels with the main living accommodation on the first and second floors affording open views over the local countryside.

 At ground level: